 Through extensive experimentation and analysis of the evaluation results, we make several noteworthy findings (detailed in Section~\ref{sec:experimets}).
 This paper serves a dual purpose by establishing a significant benchmark for assessing the robustness of LVLMs and potentially inspiring the development of mitigation and defense methodologies within the research community.
 Our main contributions can be summarized as follows:

-\begin{itemize} \item We introduce AVIBench, a \textbf{pioneering framework and versatile tool} for evaluating the robustness of LVLMs on AVIs.
-AVIBench is designed to accommodate various tasks, models, and scenarios. \item AVIBench generates a comprehensive dataset of \textbf{260K AVIs spanning five multimodal capabilities and content biases}.
-This extensive dataset serves as a stringent evaluation benchmark, systematically probing LVLMs' defense mechanisms against AVIs. \item We evaluate the abilities of \textbf{14 open-source LVLMs} to resist adversarial AVIs and show \textbf{extensive experimental results and findings}, which also offer convenience for developing robust LVLMs. \item We show that \textbf{even} advanced \textbf{closed-source} LVLMs like \textbf{GeminiProVision and GPT-4V exhibit significant content biases}.
+\begin{itemize} \item We introduce B-AVIBench, a \textbf{pioneering framework and versatile tool} for evaluating the robustness of LVLMs on B-AVIs.
+B-AVIBench is designed to accommodate various tasks, models, and scenarios. \item B-AVIBench generates a comprehensive dataset of \textbf{316K AVIs spanning five multimodal capabilities and content biases}.
+This extensive dataset serves as a stringent evaluation benchmark, systematically probing LVLMs' defense mechanisms against B-AVIs. \item We evaluate the abilities of \textbf{14 open-source LVLMs} to resist adversarial B-AVIs and show \textbf{extensive experimental results and findings}, which also offer convenience for developing robust LVLMs. \item We show that \textbf{even} advanced \textbf{closed-source} LVLMs like \textbf{GeminiProVision and GPT-4V exhibit significant content biases}.
 This finding underscores the importance of advancing research on secure and fair LVLMs. \end{itemize}